muthiman/Osmo_XRP/README.md

 ### Overview

-This proposal seeks to add **`XRP.int3`**—XRP bridged from Ethereum to Osmosis via the Cosmos Hub’s **Eureka** product—as a new constituent of **Alloyed XRP**.
+This proposal seeks to add **`XRP.int3`**—XRP bridged from XRP to Osmosis via the Bitfrost Bridge as a new constituent of **Alloyed XRP**.
 The proposal includes setting an **initial static cap of 20%** to limit exposure while adoption matures.

 ---

 ### Background: Alloyed XRP

-**Alloyed XRP** was established as the canonical XRP representation on Osmosis in **Proposal 792**.
-It currently has a circulating supply of approximately **\$1 million** on Osmosis.
+**Alloyed XRP** is already established as the canonical XRP representation on Osmosis.
+It currently has a circulating supply of approximately **\$100k** on Osmosis.
 The asset is composed of multiple bridged variants of XRP, each with an individual cap to manage risk:

 | Variant           | Origin                      | Cap |
 | ----------------- | --------------------------- | --- |